asymmetry/pyg2pasym/README.md

 * My colleague P. Zhu and R. Zielinski for their radiative correction codes.
 * P. Bosted for electron inclusive inelastic cross-section [fits](https://userweb.jlab.org/~bosted/fits.html).
 * D. Drechsel, S.S.
 Kamalov and L. Tiator for [MAID2007 model](http://www.kph.uni-mainz.de/MAID/maid2007/).
-* A full list of references can be find in the code.
+* A full list of references can be found in the code.